How important is clean water for cows?

-Soil properties should be weighed up when applying effluent to pasture to maximise nutrient benefits and the protection of waterways.
 Soil texture and structure determine the amount of water that can enter and be retained within a particular soil, and the rate of transmission of excess water through that soil.
 So effluent irrigation systems should be matched to soil properties to minimise runoff and leaching.

 The nature of the effluent and cattle treading on soils can affect the infiltration rate.
-Treading damage, which occurs most when the soils are wet, significantly reduces infiltration rate.
-For some soils this can result in accumulation of effluent below slopes and in intersecting hollows.
-It can then enter surface waterways.
+Treading damage, which occurs most when the soils are wet, significantly reduces the infiltration rate.
+For some soils, this can result in accumulation of effluent below slopes and in hollows; it can then enter surface waterways.

-Movement of water through soil pores is generally described as hydraulic conductivity.
-When hydraulic conductivity of the soil is low, irrigation of effluent will result in ponding and run off once the total water capacity of the soil is exceeded or if application rates exceed infiltration rates.
+Movement of water through soil pores is generally described as hydraulic conductivity; when this conductivity is low, irrigation of effluent will result in ponding and run-off once the total water capacity of the soil is exceeded or if application rate exceeds infiltration rate.

-Low rates of hydraulic conductivity are found in soils that are poorly drained, and ponding and run off often occur with high rainfall.
+Low rates of hydraulic conductivity are found in soils that are poorly drained, and ponding and runoff often occur with high rainfall.
 Many of these soils are artificially drained to reduce the incidence of ponding and waterlogging, and this carries a risk that effluent can bypass the soil and be directed rapidly into waterways

-Leaching occurs in response to movement of excess water from the soil, meaning soils with lower water-holding capacity are more susceptible to leaching.
-Conversely, soils with high water-holding capacity (deep silt loams) can store significant quantities of effluent.
+Leaching occurs as excess water moves through the soil, so those with lower water holding capacity are more susceptible to leaching; and soils with high water holding capacity (deep silt loams) can store significant quantities of effluent.

-Permeable soils with a deep water table and no drainage limitations are best for putting effluent on.
-However, on stony soils the risk of effluent draining directly to groundwater would be an issue to consider.
+Permeable soils, with a deep water table and no drainage limits, are best for putting effluent on.
+However, on stony soils the risk of effluent draining directly into groundwater is an issue to consider.
 In such situations, application depths and rates should be adjusted to account for this risk.

-• Bala Tikkisetty is a sustainable agriculture advisor (technical) at Waikato Regional Council.
+• Bala Tikkisetty is a sustainable agriculture advisor at Waikato Regional Council.